 These criteria are worth understanding since they tell you the characteristics of a ring as well as its value.
 You can also choose a colored diamond if you think your partner would prefer it.

 You have a plethora of choices when it comes to selecting the metal for an engagement ring.
 While yellow gold is common, many people believe white gold is more durable.
 Meanwhile,

 rose gold, a kind of gold combined with copper producing a pinkish color, is sturdier than both.

 If your budget allows for it, a platinum band might be worth considering since it’s tougher than gold and is hypoallergenic.
 However, it must be polished often to protect its luster.

 Stone Doesn’t Have To Be Diamond

 While diamonds are the most used gemstone in engagement rings, they’re just one of the many options.
-Other beautiful stones such as emerald, ruby, or sapphire might be a more affordable choice.
+A sapphire engagement ring might be a good alternative, as sapphires are believed to represent virtue, faithfulness and sincerity, all important qualities in a marriage.
+Other beautiful stones such as emerald or ruby might be a more affordable choice.

 Understanding your fiancé’s taste and what they want regarding longevity is essential in picking the right stone.
 Also, it’s important to consider not all stones are as tough as diamonds, and this is a crucial factor when selecting a stone.